shermintea/GoodRun/README.md

 );
 ```

-4. Add test users
+5. Add test users
-Run the following script to insert all test users to local mySQL table
 ```bash
 npx tsx scripts/addUser.ts
 ```
+> Run this script to insert all test users to local mySQL table

 ## Learn More